Tsangarides/Data-Science-Portfolio/README.md

 ### Fraud Detection
 A machine learning model developed to detect fraudulent transactions for a bank facing card fraudulent issues.
 The model prioritises high-risk transactions for review by a small team of analysts, aiming to maximise fraud prevention within the team's capacity of 500 reviews per month.
 Using a year's worth of historical transaction data and fraud flags, a predictive model is built to assess the likelihood of fraud for each transaction.
-  - [Approach 1](https://github.com/sajal2692/data-science-portfolio/blob/master/finding_donors/finding_donors.ipynb): This model utilises an XGBoostClassifier algorithm
+  - [Approach 1](https://github.com/): This model utilises an XGBoostClassifier algorithm
-  - [Approach 2](https://github.com/sajal2692/data-science-portfolio/blob/master/finding_donors/finding_donors.ipynb): This model utilises an LSTM-RNN algorithm
+  - [Approach 2](https://github.com/): This model utilises an LSTM-RNN algorithm

 ### Customer Churn Prediction
-blahblah
+In Progress